 Like SAFEQ Managed, SAFEQ Cloud is a subscription solution that empowers organizations to simplify their print infrastructure and increase IT efficiency.
 Both solutions are designed to streamline your print environment and consolidate all devices, users, and data into one place.

-What makes SAFEQ Cloud unique is the fact that it’s possible to host on a public cloud, effectively making it a true cloud solution.
+What makes SAFEQ Cloud unique is the fact that it’s possible to host on a public cloud, effectively making it a multi-tenant true cloud solution.
 With the public cloud model, your entire print infrastructure is owned and managed by your vendor.
 That's right - also managed.
 This technology allows us as the solution provider to transfer management tasks away from our customers and over to us, so you can focus on your core business.

 Your team simply accesses your services via your network and shares storage and devices with all the participating tenants.
 Vendors employ subscription-based facilities via Y Soft and your team accesses it via the vendor and only pays for the licenses you need.